A 12-year-old student opens fire at a school in Finland, killing 1 and wounding 2 others

 Following the school shootings in 2007 and 2008, Finland tightened its gun laws by raising the minimum age for firearms ownership and giving police greater powers to make background checks on individuals applying for a gun license.

-Associated Press writer Jan M. Olsen in Copehangen, Denmark contributed to this report.
+Associated Press writer Jan M. Olsen in Copehagen, Denmark contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.